inflation/jpegxl-rs/README.md

 ### [`image`](https://crates.io/crates/image) crate integration

 The integration is enabled by default.
-If you don't need it, disable `image-support` feature.
+If you don't need it, disable `image` feature.

 ```rust
 use jpegxl_rs::image::ToDynamic;